Get Off This

 "Get Off This" is a song by American rock band Cracker.
-It appears on their 1993 album, Kerosene Hat.
-"Get Off This" reached number 6 on the Billboard Modern Rock Tracks chart and number 18 on the Billboard Album Rock Tracks chart in 1994.
+It appears on their second studio album Kerosene Hat (1993), and was released in January 1994 as the album's second single.
+The song reached number 6 on the Billboard Modern Rock Tracks chart and number 18 on the Billboard Album Rock Tracks chart in 1994.

 Release and reception

-"Get Off This" was the second single released from the album, Kerosene Hat.
-Jason Gross from Rock and Roll Globe said it was "one of the band’s best songs" and that it "could be seen not only as a poke at hippies and idealists but also the 'fans' who are disappointed that Cracker ain’t Camper Van Beethoven."
+"Get Off This" was the second single released from Kerosene Hat.
+Jason Gross of Rock and Roll Globe said it was "one of the band’s best songs" and that it "could be seen not only as a poke at hippies and idealists but also the 'fans' who are disappointed that Cracker ain’t Camper Van Beethoven."

 Music video

 The music video for "Get Off This" features animation including rotoscoping, and was directed by Carlos Grasso.